NokkuPrudhvi/IaC-AWS-sceptre-cloudformation/README.md

 Infrastructure as Code can simplify and accelerate your infrastructure provisioning process, help you avoid mistakes and comply with policies, keep your environments consistent, and save your company a lot of time and money.

+Speed
+With IaC, teams quickly provision and configure infrastructure for development, testing, and production.
+Quick setups speed up the entire software development lifecycle.

+The response rate to customer feedback is also faster.
+Developers add new features quickly without needing to wait for more resources.
+Quick turnarounds to user requests improve customer satisfaction.

+Standardization
+Developers get to rely on system uniformity during the delivery process.
+There are no configuration drifts, a situation in which different servers develop unique settings due to frequent manual updates.
+Drifts lead to issues at deployment and security concerns.

+IaC prevents configuration drifts by provisioning the same environment every time you run the same manifest.

+Reusability
+DevOps teams can reuse existing IaC scripts in various environments.
+There is no need to start from scratch every time you need new infrastructure.

+Collaboration
+Version control allows multiple people to collaborate on the same environment.
+Thanks to version control, developers work on different infrastructure sections and roll out changes in a controlled manner.

+Efficiency
+Infrastructure as Code improves efficiency and productivity across the development lifecycle.

+Programmers create sandbox environments to develop in isolation.
+Operations can quickly provision infrastructure for security tests.
+QA engineers have perfect copies of the production environments during testing.
+When it is deployment time, developers push both infrastructure and code to production in one step.

+IaC also keeps track of all environment build-up commands in a repository.
+You can quickly go back to a previous instance or redeploy an environment if you run into a problem.

+Lower Cost
+IaC reduces the costs of developing software.
+There is no need to spend resources on setting up environments manually.

+Most IaC platforms offer a consumption-based cost structure.
+You only pay for the resources you are actively using, so there is no unnecessary overhead.

+Scalability
+IaC makes it easy to add resources to existing infrastructure.
+Upgrades are provisioned quickly, and with ease, so you can quickly expand during burst periods.

+For example, organizations running online services can easily scale up to keep up with user demands.

+Disaster Recovery
+In the event of a disaster, it is easy to recover large systems quickly with IaC.
+You just re-run the same manifest, and the system will be back online at a different location if need be.